ConnectingEurope/Context-Broker-Healthy-Leisure/README.md

 ![License](https://img.shields.io/github/license/ConnectingEurope/Context-Broker-Data-Visualisation)
 ![NGSI LD](https://img.shields.io/badge/NGSI-LD-red.svg)

-**The CEF programme activities supporting Context Broker implementations have concluded.
-All documentation and code will remain available and reusable for all.
-However support questions will no longer be monitored on this repository.**

 The **Context Broker Healthy Leisure** is a **project** made up of different components that help public organisations monitor the state of their cities and recommend different leisure options based on the data collected.
 The project has two components: